 I guess there isn’t a huge cheesecake-baking market, however–perhaps a lot of folks think of them as scary things that are hard to bake at home, kind of like souffle.
 Perhaps, like me, too many people have had their opinion of cheesecake tainted by the commercial version of “cheesecake.”
 At any rate, it took us a while to find a few cheesecake cookbooks with what looked to be a decent variety of flavors in them.

-“Cheesecake Extraordinaire,” by Mary Crownover, has the most gorgeous photographs, so naturally that made us drool the most and we started with it.
+“Cheesecake Extraordinaire,” by Mary Crownover, has the most gorgeous photographs, so naturally we started with it.